 Hyoscyamine Sulfate

-Levsin Coupons & Discount Card - Compare Prices Near You
+Levsin Coupons & Savings Card – Discount Prices from $7.32

 Hyoscyamine is an anticholinergic medication used to manage various stomach and intestinal conditions, such as cramps and irritable bowel syndrome (IBS).
 It is effective for adults and children in treating issues like stomach ulcers, overactive bladder, and colic in infants (when using specific formulations like elixir and drops).
 Additionally, hyoscyamine alleviates pain caused by kidney stones and gallstones and aids in controlling symptoms of Parkinson’s disease, including muscle rigidity, tremors, and excessive sweating and salivation.
 The medication functions by inhibiting acetylcholine, a chemical in the body, from binding to receptors, which helps decrease acid production in the stomach, slow down gut movements, and relax muscles in various organs, including the stomach, intestines, bladder, kidneys, and gallbladder.
 Hyoscyamine is commonly administered orally every four hours and is available in several forms, such as immediate-release tablets, sublingual tablets, and oral solutions.
 Some potential side effects of taking hyoscyamine include dry mouth, drowsiness, and dizziness.
 Always consult your healthcare provider before starting any new medication to ensure it is safe and suitable for your condition.